Neil Westfall – Influence

-“Number three is Randy Rhoads, there’s the polka dots, that’s where that comes from.”
+“Number three is Randy Rhoads, there are the polka dots, that’s where that comes from.”

 Coming in at number four: “I really like Wes Borland from Limp Bizkit, his guitar playing, and all the riffs that he makes up are really cool.”

 “And number five would be [Eric] Clapton, ‘Slowhand,’ ‘God’ himself.”

 Catch A Day To Remember on tour: get all their dates here.